 You can’t use social media to transmit any form of individually identifiable patient information.
 You can discuss various aspects of your work day with a patient, but you can’t provide any identifiable data.

-Say for example you had a patient give you a ‘thank-you’ card for the care you’ve provided and you want to show it off on Facebook.
-On the inside of the card, it’s signed with the patient’s name.
+For example, if a patient gives you a ‘thank-you’ card for the care you’ve provided.
+On the inside of the card, the patient has signed their name.
 The front of the card, however, has absolutely no personally identifiable patient information.
-This means you can make a post on social media using a picture of the front of the card but not the inside.
-In your post, you can say that you received the card from a patient but you can’t say the patient’s name or the location in which they are receiving care.
+So, you can make a post on social media using a picture of the front of the card, but not the inside.
+Also keep in mind that you can’t say the patient’s name or the location in which they are receiving care.

 Observe ethical patient-nurse boundaries